AI in Trading: Algos, LLMs and Quantum Computing

 Quantum computing

 This is still the future, but it may be possible to firstly speed up AI reasoning systems and increase their accuracy and secondly to crunch financial data at high speeds.
-What may result is not a human reasoning system at all, but a kind of machine intelligence which does more things the human cannot do.
-But it may be that scaling up data centers with more powerful computational capacity might go some way to solving these problems without quantum computing as might ways to integrate AI with market data.
+What may result is not a human reasoning system at all, but a kind of machine intelligence that does more things that humans cannot do.
+But it may be that scaling up data centers with more powerful computational capacity might go some way to solving these problems without quantum computing, as might ways to integrate AI with market data.

 5 steps in the LLM process cycle as shown in this linear diagram